mvez73/oh-my-zsh-install-script/README.md

-# zsh, oh myzsh and powerlevel10k install script
+# zsh, oh my zsh and powerlevel10k install script

 ## How to install